cyberark/conjur-quickstart/README.md

    Pulling client ... done
    ```

-1. Generate the master key
+1. Generate the data key

-   The master data key will be used later to encrypt the database.
+   The data key will be used later to encrypt the database.
    In the working directory, generate the key and store it to a file:

    _* **Tip**: Although not mandatory, we prefer to store sensitive data to a